DiscoBiscuit99/yaksay/README.md

-# Yaksay &mdash; Cowsay enhanced, maybe
+# Yaksay &ndash; Cowsay enhanced, maybe

 To install the program, run `cargo install yaksay` in your terminal.
 If you haven't changed your cargo install directory, it will then be installed to the .cargo/bin folder.